 The Book In A Box method

-Here’s the short version: You spend 12 to 15 hours on the phone doing structured interviews with “scribes” from Book In A Box.
+Here’s the short version: You spend hours on the phone doing structured interviews with “scribes” from Book In A Box.

 And that’s it, basically.

 Book In A Box does the rest:

 - Editing the interview transcripts into a polished manuscript

 - Producing a book that’s designed, typeset, and ready to sell

 - Helping you promote it during a book launch